hyperkarmic/hyperkarmic/README.md

 </a>
 &nbsp;

-## 📈 Codewars Stats 📈
+## 🧑‍💻 Codewars Stats 📈

 - when preparing for bootcamp I spent a lot of time on codewars.
-I learned a lot and really enjoyed it!!!
+I learned a lot and really enjoyed it😺!!!

 ![Alt Text](./codewars.jpg)
 &nbsp;

-## 📈 Leetcode Stats 📈
+## 🖱️ Leetcode Stats 📈

-- Currently, I do at least one coding kata per day, on top of my technical reading, and project development.
+- Currently, I do at least one coding kata per day🖥️, on top of my technical reading📖, and project development⌨️.
 I've found Leetcode to be a brilliant resource.
-As you can see...I've been busy!!!
+As you can see...I've been busy💪!!!

 ![Alt Text](./leetstats.jpg)